kulimzin/kulimzin/README.md

 ## About me
-My name is Sergey Kulimzin, and I am a Frontend developer with over 4 years of experience.
+My name is Sergei Kulimzin, and I am a Frontend developer with over 4 years of experience.
 I specialize in creating adaptive and interactive user interfaces, optimizing performance, and ensuring application stability.

 I have experience working with various development methodologies (Agile, Scrum) and excel at understanding and improving existing codebases.
 I actively enhance my skills, explore new technologies, and am always ready to share knowledge and experience with my team.